Tieson18/movie-platform-api/README.md

 # Movie Platform API

 A RESTful and GraphQL API for managing a movie catalog, built with Node.js, TypeScript, and Express.
-Integrates with the [TMDB (The Movie Database)](https://www.themoviedb.org/) API to enrich movie data, with PostgreSQL for persistence and in-memory caching for performance.
+Integrates with the [TMDB (The Movie Database)](https://www.themoviedb.org/) API to enrich movie data, backed by PostgreSQL for persistence and in-memory caching for performance.

----

-## Features

-- **Dual API interface** — REST endpoints and a GraphQL API served side-by-side
-- **TMDB integration** — enrich local movie records with external metadata from TMDB
-- **PostgreSQL** — persistent storage via `pg` with a connection pool
-- **In-memory caching** — 5-minute TTL cache via `node-cache` to reduce redundant DB queries
-- **Swagger UI** — auto-generated API docs available at `/docs`
-- **TypeScript** — fully typed with strict interfaces for movies and DTOs

 ---